How Do You Know if You Have the Gift of Discernment?

 - Ephesians 4:11 lists: Apostolic, Prophetic, Evangelical, Pastoral, and Teaching.

-God gives different gifts to each of His children to minister and complement the various needs of the body of Christ.
+God grants different gifts to each of His children to minister to the various needs of the body of Christ.

 Some of his children are entrusted with one spiritual gift, others are blessed with several spiritual gifts.
 Each of us is accountable to use the gift(s) God gave us to bless others and to glorify Him.